ianread/real-estate-application/README.md

 #### Monetization

-  - [ ] Create an ability for our clients to get charged for every lead they turn **Money Here** -- OR --
+  - [ ] Create an ability for our clients to get charged for every lead they turn **Money Here**
+  <br />-- OR --
-  - [ ] Charge agencies for this software on a monthly subscription basis, Spencer sells this software. **Money Here** -- OR --
+  - [ ] Charge agencies for this software on a monthly subscription basis, Spencer sells this software. **Money Here**
+  <br />-- OR --
   - [ ] Create an Uber like business model for Apartment locating (Friends referring friends, talk to Drew in Austin)

 #### Deeper Breakdown

   - [ ] Integrate Stripe into the sign-up process, design a system where people can purchase lead packages, get refunds etc.
   - [ ] Integrate a Google Maps API to show the pins in particular locations
   - [ ] Integrate Twillio to track leads and such (Valuable information to the Agent)
   - [ ] Have a review component that allows the agent to review the particular lead

 ## Site 3: Automate Posting of Advertisements